Maxident: Release and promotion

 Between September 23 and October 2, Stray Kids teased six tracks from EP via snippet videos called "Unveil: Track", consisting of "Super Board", "Chill", the three sub-unit tracks, and "Give Me Your TMI".
 A series of teaser photos were also teased in three concepts.
 The first depicts Stray Kids in the car wash filled with soap foam.
 The second shows the members wearing sailor-esque costumes with a sailboat outdoors.
 In the third, solo photos express the members posing with different heart-shaped objects, while the group sits on a floor scattered with red heart stickers.
-Two music video and one performance video teasers for "Case 143" were uploaded from October 3 to 5.
+Two music videos and one performance video teasers for "Case 143" were uploaded from October 3 to 5.
 The same day as the release, Stray Kids uploaded the documentary video called Intro "Maxident" and held an online press conference in Seoul to introduce the EP.

 Maxident was released on October 7, 2022, in conjunction with an accompanying music video for the lead single "Case 143", directed by 725 of SL8.
-Four exclusive digital EPs, containing two of eight members' voice memos per version, were issued only in the United States for a limited time on October 11, with the individual "Case" versions releasing three days later.
+Four exclusive digital EPs, containing two of eight members' voice memos per version, were issued only in the United States for a limited time on October 11, with the individual "Case" versions released three days later.
 The "Case 143" performance video followed the next day.
-The accompanying music videos for the tracks "Super Board", "Chill", and "Give Me Yout TMI" were uploaded on October 17, 21, and 26, respectively.
+Accompanying music videos for the tracks "Super Board", "Chill", and "Give Me Yout TMI" were uploaded on October 17, 21, and 26, respectively.

 The group hosted the third season of M2's reality program Finding SKZ, titled Finding SKZ Get Edition, which premiered from October 13 to 27 for three episodes.
 From the release date to October 23, the group promoted the EP and its lead single "Case 143" at several South Korean music shows, such as Music Bank, Show!
 Music Core, Inkigayo, Show Champion, and M Countdown.
 In addition, on October 8, they performed the lead single at Music Universe K-909, alongside the sub-unit tracks; and the 2022 The Fact Music Awards, along with "Maniac".
-"Super Board" was performed for the first time at 37th Golden Disc Awards on January 7, 2023.
+"Super Board" was performed for the first time at the 37th Golden Disc Awards on January 7, 2023.